FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 enum's values in the error message.

-Improvements to our const evaluation facilities may also prompt a rework of the `AbiError` trait so that the error messages are generated arbitrarily through a `const fn` instead of statically defined through annotations.
+Improvements to our const evaluation facilities may also prompt a rework of the `Error` trait so that the error messages are generated arbitrarily through a `const fn` instead of statically defined through annotations.
 This would also allow us to do away with custom annotations.